flybywiresim/docs/docs/start/convert-liveries.md

     Open the aircraft.cfg in `..\SimObjects\AirPlanes\NAME_OF_THE_LIVERY\`

-    The base container line should look like this:
+    The following lines should look like this:

         base_container = "..\FlyByWire_A320_NEO"
         ui_type = "A320neo (LEAP)"